Volume Two

 Epilogue

-The refugee convoy to Akradist was completed without incident, and a few days had passed since then.
+The refugee convoy to Akradist had been completed without incident, and a few days had passed since then.

-With Lunéville's arena beginning to operate normally, the entire town was more lively than ever.
+With Lunéville's arena beginning to operate normally, the whole town was livelier than ever.

-The second annex became a second branch dining hall, so while it was bustling compared to before, the abnormal congestion that was once seen in the branch's dining hall was no longer an issue.
+The second annex had been converted into a second branch dining hall, so while the place was busier than before, the abnormal congestion that used to plague the branch's dining hall was no longer an issue.

-Thanks to that, Ilya could actually take breaks again and afford spending time to meet people.
+Thanks to that, Ilya could actually take breaks again and afford the time to meet with people.

-If there had to be a problem, it would be the people she had to meet.
+If there was a problem, it was the people she had to meet.

 "… Let's hear your side of the story."

-York, the person to whom Ilya had tried to speak calmly, was sweating profusely down his cheeks.
+York, the man Ilya had tried to address calmly, had sweat pouring down his cheeks.

-York, who had become somewhat accustomed to her gaze, looked away and lowered his head.
+York, who had grown somewhat used to her gaze, looked away and bowed his head.

-"After being entrusted with its handling, I talked with that fairy and demon boy and came to a decision."
+"After being entrusted with its handling, I talked it over with that fairy and the demon boy and reached a decision."

-Seeing the way he was sweating profusely, even the Elder, who was supposed to be always calm in front of the people of the village, was feeling a little faint.
+Seeing the way he was sweating, even the Elder, who was supposed to remain composed in front of the villagers, looked a little faint.

-Judging as much, Ilya exhaled.
-York, who'd been holding his breath, also let out his tension and exhaled deeply.
+Deciding he could, Ilya exhaled.
+York, who had been holding his breath, let the tension out of his shoulders and exhaled deeply as well.

 "… I told you to never forget the influence of the divine weapon, did I not?"